Learning to Fly: IP Flight FAQs

 - Your preferred departure and return airports

-- Any special requests you may have, such as requests for upgrades, different travel dates, or requests to coordinate your flight with other students or family members
+- Any special requests you may have, such as requests for upgrades, different return travel dates, or requests to coordinate your flight with other students, etc.

 Be sure to complete the Flight Form by the deadline stated by IP, to make sure your flight is booked on time.